-Referred to Committee on Health & Long Term Care's Subcommittee on Behavioral Health
+Referred to Committee on Behavioral Health Subcommittee to Health & Long Term Care.

-GEORGE D. HACKNEY, appointed on SGA 9291 April 17, 2019, for the term ending June 17, 2020, as Member of the Human Rights Commission.
+GEORGE D. HACKNEY, appointed on April SGA 9291 17, 2019, for the term ending June 17, 2020, as Member of the Human Rights Commission.
 Reported by Committee on Law & Justice